compbiozurich/UZH-BIO392/course-material/2023/2023-10-04-day-10/questions-day-10.md

 ### Q2
 **Using these four columns, how could you determine whether a sequencing sample contains a variant?**
-* Check the ALT column and see which base is noted there.
+* Check the ALT column and see which nucleotide is noted there.
 * To double-check you compare it with the base in the 	REF column.

 ### Q3